 How do freelancers get paid?

-There are many ways for freelance websites pay freelancers.
-Some use PayPal, and in that case you need to make sure that PayPal allows withdrawal in your country of residence, because it doesn’t in some countries!
+There are many ways freelance websites pay freelancers.
+Some use PayPal, and in that case, you need to make sure that PayPal allows withdrawal in your country of residence because it doesn’t in some countries!
 The last thing you want is to do the work and get paid with money that you can’t access.
-In general you’ll find that most freelance websites will have bank or cheque payment options though.
+In general, you’ll find that most freelance websites will have a bank or cheque payment options though.

 Do freelance websites hold the money in escrow once you accept a job?